Codium-ai/pr-agent/docs/docs/usage-guide/changing_a_model.md

 Your [application default credentials](https://cloud.google.com/docs/authentication/application-default-credentials) will be used for authentication so there is no need to set explicit credentials in most environments.

-If you do want to set explicit credentials then you can use the `GOOGLE_APPLICATION_CREDENTIALS` environment variable set to a path to a json credentials file.
+If you do want to set explicit credentials, then you can use the `GOOGLE_APPLICATION_CREDENTIALS` environment variable set to a path to a json credentials file.

 ### Anthropic